-- Within 10 school days of receiving the response from the Stage 3 complaint the complainant must submit a written request for further review of the complaint to the Trust Leads or Governance Officer of the Trust at CCarter@gov.celtrust.org - Within 15 school days of receipt of the notification in writing the Governance Officer of the Trust will set up a meeting of the complaints panel which the complainant will be invited to attend.
-10 school days' notice of the meeting will given to those attending the meeting who will also receive the following: - An invitation to attend the meeting including details of date, time, place of meeting; - A request for copies of any written papers which the school or
+- Within 10 school days of receiving the response from the Stage 3 complaint the complainant must submit a written request for further review of the complaint to the CEO or Governance Officer of the Trust at INSERT EMAIL ADDRESS - Within 15 school days of receipt of the notification in writing the Governance Officer of the Trust will set up a meeting of the complaints panel which the complainant will be invited to attend.
+10 school days' notice of the meeting will given to those attending the meeting who will also receive the following: - An invitation to attend the meeting including details of date, time, place of meeting; - A request for copies of any written papers which the school or complainant may wish to be considered to be supplied at least 7 school days before the meeting so that they can be distributed to members of the complaints panel and the complainant; - An enquiry as to whether, or not any reasonable adjustments to the procedure should be considered to support the complainant attending the meeting; - Confirmation that the complainant may have someone accompany them at the meeting.
+This person will not normally speak on behalf of the complainant at the meeting but will be there for support. - A summary of the procedure to be followed at the meeting. - The procedure for the meeting is in Appendix D.

-- complainant may wish to be considered to be supplied at least 7 school days before the meeting so that they can be distributed to members of the complaints panel and the complainant; - An enquiry as to whether, or not any reasonable adjustments to the procedure should be considered to support the complainant attending the meeting; - Confirmation that the complainant may have someone accompany them at the meeting.
-This person will not normally speak on behalf of the complainant at the meeting but will be there for support. - A summary of the procedure to be followed at the meeting. - The procedure for the meeting is in Appendix D. - The panel will consist of three people.
-The composition of the panel will include: - The Trust Lead or nominated representative; - A governor from the School being complained about; - One governor from one other Cornwall Education Learning Trust School, who is independent of the management and running of the school being complained about and who has no conflict of interest or prior knowledge of the complaint. - Within 10 school days after the meeting, the decision, findings and recommendations of the complaints panel will be sent to all parties including the complainant and where relevant the person complained about. - The decision of the panel is final. - The findings and recommendations of the panel will be available for inspection on the school premises by the proprietor and the Headteacher. - A written record will be kept of all complaints made in accordance with this policy whether they are resolved following a formal procedure or proceed to a panel hearing.
-In addition, written records will be kept of the action taken by the school as a result of those complaints (regardless of whether they are upheld). - That correspondence, statements and records relating to individual complaints will be kept confidential except where the Secretary of State or body conducting an inspection under section 109 of the 2008 act requests access to them.
+- The panel will consist of three people.
+The composition of the panel will include: - The Trust CEO or nominated representative; - A governor from the School being complained about; - One governor from one other Peninsula Learning Trust School, who is independent of the management and running of the school being complained about. - Within 10 school days after the meeting, the decision, findings and recommendations of the complaints panel will be sent to all parties including the complainant and where relevant the person complained about. - The decision of the panel is final. - The findings and recommendations of the panel will be available for inspection on the school premises by the proprietor and the Headteacher. - That correspondence, statements and records relating to individual complaints will be kept confidential except where the Secretary of State or body conducting an inspection under section 109 of the 2008 act requests access to them.